srosenma/ai.gaudi_training_public/README.md

-* Go to the 'notebooks' folder, and open your personal 'finetune_bridgetower_ID' notebook 😃
+* Go to the 'notebooks' folder, and open your personal 'finetune_bridgetower_ID' notebook  (change <ID> to your number) 😃